Skip navigation

 Department: Architecture and Built Environment

-Francesca Lanz is an Assistant Professor of Interior Architecture at the Department of Architecture and Built Environment.
+Francesca Lanz is an Assistant Professor of Interior Architecture at the Department of Architecture and Built Environment, where she is co-lead for the Research Group People and Places and member of the Athena Swan Departmental Self Assesment Team (DSAT).

 Dr Lanz held lectureship and research positions as a visiting scholar at various prestigious European universities, including Politecnico di Milano (2010-2020), University of Amsterdam (2018), Newcastle University (2019-2021), and Lincoln University (2021-2022).
 She holds an MSc in Architecture and a PhD in Interior Architecture and Exhibition Design, both awarded magna cum laude by Politecnico di Milano; she is a Fellow of the Higher Education Academy (FHEA) and obtained the Italian National Scientific Qualification as Associate Professor of Architecture with a subject specialization in Interior Architecture in 2018.